OpenSecurityIndia/OpenSecurityIndia.github.io/Legacy.md

 ```

 # Conclusion
-Overall the box was pretty easy as the exploits were straight forward and there was no need for a privesc.
-Both root and user could be owned in a single exploit.
+Overall the box was pretty easy as the exploits were straight forward and there was no need for a privesc because of the fact that EternalRomance is a kernel level exploit and we would be owning the root from the successfull exploit.